Integrated field scenarios combining safety, hydraulics, maintenance, pump stations, and compliance

 Compliance follow-through

 A field correction is incomplete if the condition will recur or if required reporting is missed.
-After the immediate response, ask what evidence should be preserved and what future work should be scheduled.
-CCTV, cleaning frequency changes, root control, FOG inspections, pump maintenance, electrical repair, generator testing, force main air release maintenance, or capital rehabilitation may be the true best answer.
+After the immediate response, ask what evidence to preserve and what future work to schedule: CCTV, cleaning-frequency changes, root control, FOG inspections, pump maintenance, electrical repair, generator testing, air-release-valve service, or capital rehabilitation may be the true best answer.

 Test Your KnowledgeOrdering